 Step 7: Adding some entries into the table Suppliers using the query statement below

 INSERT INTO suppliers(Supplier_ID, Category, Unit, CostEach) VALUES ('10','Snacks','10 pcs'), ('11','Drinks','25 bottles'), ('12','Kitchen Needs','200 packs');

 Step 8: View the records in the table as

 SELECT * FROM Suppliers;

-Step 9: Now, let us implement the CROSS JOIN on theses tables by the help of succeeding query command and view the result set
+Step 9: Now, let us implement the CROSS JOIN on these tables with the help of the succeeding query command and view the result set